kgxsz/devops-101/part-three/README.md

 #### A bit about Ansible
-If you were really keen, you could use Cloudformation to provision a couple of EC2 instances, connect to each one and painstakingly configure the instance by hand.
+If you were really keen, you could use CloudFormation to provision a couple of EC2 instances, connect to each one and painstakingly configure the instance by hand.
 But that's not ideal, what we need is a tool that configures our instances for us in a repeatable way, at the press of a button.

 Enter Ansible.
 Ansible is a configuration tool that you run locally, you tell it which remote host to configure, and Ansible will ssh to it and get the job done.